Direct Loans for American undergraduates

 - insurance for your possessions

 - food, toiletries and laundry

-- Course-related costs (eg field trips, textbooks, printing)
+- course-related costs such as field trips, textbooks, printing

 - social and sporting activities